nacs-lab/molecube2/README.md

     `[version: 8bytes][bytecode: n]`

     This will be how the experiment talks to the backend.
-    Changes to the bytecode may be needed to specify if the standard epilogue, which is only needed for experiment sequence and not for other test sequence, should be included.

     Return value will be a boolean indicating if the run succeeded.